Asymptotic spectral gap for open partially expanding maps: Diagonal approximation

-\begin{rem} In semiclassical analysis, the time $n$ considered in (\ref{eq:n_erhenfest}) is called an Ehrenfest time.
+~ \begin{rem} In semiclassical analysis, the time $\frac{1}{J_{min}}\log\nu$ in (\ref{eq:n_erhenfest}) is called the maximal local Ehrenfest time.
 The definition of $N^{*}$ in (\ref{eq:def_N*}) can be written as

-and can be called \textbf{``twice the standard local Ehrenfest time''}.
+and $N^{*}$ can be called \textbf{``twice the standard local Ehrenfest time''}.
 It is known in specific situations that this particular time is important; see discussions and results in \cite{fred-steph-02,fred-trace-06}.
-For example there are curious phenomena of ``quantum revival'' or ``quantum period'' at that time for the quantum cat map as explained in \cite{debievre-00,fred-steph-02}. \end{rem} The rest of Section \ref{sec:Diagonal-approximation} is devoted to the proof of Theorem \ref{thm:7.1}.
+For example there are curious phenomena of ``quantum revival'' or ``quantum period'' at that time for the quantum cat map as explained in \cite{debievre-00,fred-steph-02}. \end{rem}

+The rest of Section \ref{sec:Diagonal-approximation} is devoted to the proof of Proposition \ref{thm:7.1}.
 At some point of the proof, i.e. Lemma \ref{Prop:Separation-of-orbits}, we will use the hypothesis of minimal captivity and obtain that the orbits of length $n$ are ``well distributed and separated'' on phase space (inside the trapped set $\mathcal{K}$) so that they do not ``interfere'' with each over, provided the time $n$ is not too long.
-Using this, a double sum other the orbits that appears in Lemma \ref{lem:7.3}, can be reduced to a single sum over the diagonal, and this is usually called the ``diagonal approximation''.
+Using this, the double sum over the orbits that appears in Lemma \ref{lem:7.3}, can be reduced to a much smaller sum, which is basically a sum over the diagonal.
+This step can thus be considered as some kind of ``diagonal approximation''.

 In a first step we use the asymptotic expansion for the transfer operator, Theorem \ref{thm:6.6}, in order to write $\left\Vert P_{n}\right\Vert _{L^{2}}$ as a double sum over orbits.
-The next Lemma shows that this is possible provided we consider time $n$ long enough w.r.t. $\hbar$.
+The next Lemma shows that this is possible provided we consider time $n$ long enough w.r.t. $\nu$.